Most Famous Tennis Logos

 Logo Asics

 The Japanese brand Asics was born from Kihachiro Onitsuka’s dream of creating footwear to improve athletic performance and promote health.
 The name is borrowed from a Latin proverb emphasizing the unity of a strong body and a healthy spirit.
 The company focused on the functionality of its products, beginning with basketball sneakers and moving into specialized tennis equipment.
 The logo consists of a dynamic swirl symbolizing the athlete’s energy.
 The spiral resembles a running track, along which an athlete races toward victory.
 The blue visual is associated with confidence, quality, and product superiority.
 Athletes who choose the brand trust its proven technologies.
-Today, the brand is known far beyond Japan, remaining a favorite among tennis players, track athletes, and runners.
+Today, the brand is known far beyond Japan and remains a favorite among tennis players, track athletes, and runners.

 Conclusion